ceford/cefjdemos-data-jdm-help-en/articles/languages/languages-installed.md

 ## Tips

-- Users can use any Language from the list of installed Languages, either by having it assigned in the Users list or by filling out a Menu Item list - New/Edit - User Form Layout at the Frontend.
+- Users can use any Language from the list of installed Languages, either by having Backend and Frontend languages assigned in the *Basic Settings* tab of the Administrator *Users: Edit* form or the Frontend *Edit Your Profile* form.
 This will cause the Joomla! system prompts to be generated in this Language just for this User.
 For example, if a User chooses Spanish as their language, then the Search Module will show with prompts in Spanish.
-- This User's choice is not affected by the Default Language set for the Frontend.
 - Changing a User's Language or the Default Language does not affect the website's Articles and other content.
 - **Important**: Do not delete the default language files (for example,